cakephp/docs/fr/appendices/2-6-migration-guide.rst

 Mysql
 -----

+- The ``RLIKE`` wildcard operator has been added to allow regular expression pattern lookups this way.
 - Schema migrations with MySQL now support an ``after`` key when adding a column.
 This key allows you to specify which column the new one should be added after.